-- TechSmith – Two tools I can’t be without are Camtasia for making amazing videos and Snagit for creating screenshots, editing photos, and recording short videos.
-It’s the best software out there and it’s easy to use.
-You can create videos in a snap on Camtasia and send them directly to YouTube, Vimeo, and other places as soon as you’re finished editing.
+- TechSmith – Two tools I don’t want to be without are Camtasia for editing videos and Snagit for creating screenshots, editing photos, and recording short videos.
+It’s the best software out there and it’s fairly simple to use.
+You can create videos in a snap using Camtasia and send them directly to YouTube, Vimeo, or save the file as soon as you’re finished editing.

-- Paypal: Whether you want to get paid (with a custom button) or you want to pay someone else, it’s essential to have a Paypal account. and it’s free to sign up.
+- Paypal – Whether you want to get paid (with a custom button) or you want to pay someone else, it’s essential to have a Paypal account. and it’s free to sign up.
 Be sure to upgrade to Premiere, which is also free.
 It will also give you a QR code to request payment from people from your phone or you can send money to others.

 Images & Photos

-- Big Stock Photo – For licensed stock images I always go to Big Stock Photos.
+- Big Stock Photo – For licensed stock images I use Big Stock Photos.
 You can purchase a package of 25 images for $49 that you can use for blog posts or social media shares.